anyoptimization/pymoo/doc/source/index.rst

 Reference
 ------------------------------------------------------------------------------

-We are currently working on a journal publication.
-Meanwhile, if you have used our framework for research purposes, you can cite us with:
+If you have used our framework for research purposes, you can cite our journal |paper| with:

 ::